Pavocracy/leetscraper/CONTRIBUTING.md

 pip install -r ./requirements.txt
 ```
 - Make sure to install the requirements, as it contains the versions of librarys needed to pass formatting and linting.
-- Also download chromedriver and put it in the root directory of this repo.
-The unit tests require it to run.

 ```python
 black ./src